Parking-Lab/parking/README.md

 # Installation
 This information is also available in the Instructions doc.
+These instructions are for people with macs.
+If you have windows, this won't work, and you should find someone with a mac.
+If you have linux, this might work, or might not, but you can figure it out yourself.
+If you've used python before, or messed with your terminal, you might have changed something that breaks this.
+It was created to be mostly robust, but it was also created late at night, so beware.
+There are instructions at the bottom for setting up terminal so it will work if you have worked with python or terminal before.

 ## 1. Download the code:
 1. Open the Terminal application by searching for Terminal in Spotlight Search.